This Double Chocolate Hershey’s Kiss Cake is SO rich, SO fudge-y, and SO decadent — even one bite is pure dessert bliss!

 Tip: My husband substitutes 1/2 cup softened butter for vegetable oil.
 It’s one of his pro tricks for making a box cake mix taste like it was made from scratch.

-STEP THREE: Add flour-dusted Hershey’s Kisses to cake batter and hand stir until mixed throughout.
-Pour batter into a bundt pan (well-greased with butter, make sure pan is thoroughly covered so cake will release easily) and bake according to directions on cake mix package.
+Add flour-dusted Hershey’s Kisses to cake batter, evenly distributing around the pan.
+Pour the rest of the batter on top and bake according to directions on cake mix package.
 (Our bundt pan was dark, so we baked about 45 minutes at 350°).

-STEP ONE: Heat 1 cup heavy cream until steaming (but not boiling!)
+Heat 1 cup heavy cream until steaming — but not boiling!

-STEP TWO: While cream is heating, rough chop 2 cups Hersey’s Kisses.
-Add to medium mixing bowl.
+While cream is heating, rough chop 2 cups Hershey’s Kisses.
+Add to a heat-safe mixing bowl.

-STEP THREE: When cream is hot, add to mixing bowl with chocolate pieces.
-Whisk until smooth and shiny.
-(You can add more chocolate for thicker ganache or more cream for a thinner consistency, depending on your preference).
 Pour over cake — as much or as little as you’d like.
-(We used it all!
-Can you ever have too much chocolate?)
+We used it all!
+Can you ever have too much chocolate?

 This amazing holiday dessert will really wow your guests!
 It would also be perfect for Valentine’s Day (“kisses”), or even just for a Tuesday night chocolate craving!